NicholasAngel999/obsidian-notes/Second Semester/Blog Posts reading pop cult.md

 # check over this
-## Fitzpatrick, KellyAnn, ‘Digital Gaming: Coding a Connective Neomedievalism’, in _Neomedievalism, Popular Culture, and the Academy: From Tolkien to Game of Thrones_, Medievalism (Boydell & Brewer, 2019), pp. 171–95
+## Fitzpatrick, KellyAnn, ‘Introduction’, in _Neomedievalism, Popular Culture, and the Academy: From Tolkien to Game of Thrones_, Medievalism (Boydell & Brewer, 2019), pp. 1-10